byzebib/INF1340-SpotifyAnalysis/README.md

 The output from *arianagrande_analysis* includes bar graphs, scatterplots, and a heatmap that would allow us to do a simple exploratory analysis of Ariana Grande's discography.
 The output from *Betye Spotify* also includes a radar chart, histograms, and a heat map that was used again for an exploratory analysis of Bethlehem's Spotify streaming history.

-The output from *Ariana Grande K-Means Recommendation* and *Betye Spotify*
+The output from *Ariana Grande K-Means Recommendation* and *Betye Spotify* includes an analysis of the data using the K-Means method.
+This includes creating an Elbow method plot, a 3-D plot of the K-means clusters, and the songs that are included in each one of the specified clusters.
+Additionally, an analysis was run

 ## Citations